Ceres Childcare & Preschool Home Page!

 Letter J & Jellyfish Sponge Painting

-Invest in some Alphabet and misc. sponges for crafts like this.
-They are about $2 or $3 per bag at Walmart.
-Also available from school supply stores.
+Invest in some Alphabet and misc. sponges for crafts like this, available from school supply stores.
+You can sometimes find them at hobby stores, $1 store, or Walmart.
 We use ours to make a page like this for every letter we are learning from September through May.
 Parents are encouraged to take them home and post them where the child can see and practice every day.
-When we finish the entire alphabet they can make them into a book or put them into a binder.
+When we finish the entire alphabet they can make them into a book or put them into a binder (You will need to cut down the construction paper if you want to put them into a binder.

 Group Time Activity